LAND ROVER RANGE ROVER SPORT 3.0 SD V6 HSE (Luxury Pack) Station Wagon 4x4 5dr Auto

 United Kingdom

-White, *AUTO EXPRESS DRIVER POWER BEST CAR DEALERS 2017 WINNER*, Upgrades - Parking Aid-Rear View Camera, Television, DVD (Twin Screen Rear Entertainment System), Harmon/Kardon Logic 7 Surround Audio System, Steering Wheel - Heated Leather, Steering Wheel Mounted Paddle Shift, Heated Rear Seats, Service history, Black Full leather interior, Four wheel-drive, Standard Features - Hard Disc Navigation, Text to Speech Engine - Lane and Road Name Guidance, Climate Control - Automatic with Air Filtration, Premium ICE, Digital Audio Protocol (DAP) for Voice Recognition, Phone and Audio, Audio System - DAB Radio, Front and Rear Parking Aid, Heated Front Seats, Adaptive Cruise Control, Metallic Paint, 20in 5 Spoke Alloy Wheel - Style 6, Four Electric Windows with one Touch Drivers and Passengers Opening, Bluetooth Telephone Connectivity, Rain Sensing Windscreen Wipers, Heated Front Windscreen, Premium Leather with Perforations, Contrast Stitch, Harman Kardon System, in Dash CD Player, DVD Audio Formats Supported, Hard Disc Drive (HDD) Music Server, Dual Tuner in Level 3, iPod and Video Streaming by USB, Audio Streaming by Bluetooth, 2x USB Sockets in Console Stowage, 5in TFT Driver Information Centre, Electric Driver and Passenger Adjustment Including Squab Recline, Cushion, Cushion Height and Tilt ( 8/8 Way), Memory Function with 3 Settings for Drivers Seat, Perimetric/Volumetric Alarm (Includes Battery Back Up Sounder with Tilt Sensor), Hill Descent Control (HDC) with Gradient Release Control, Seats - Leather/Alcantara.
-5 seats, AFFORDABLE CARS GROUP IS PROUD TO ANNOUNCE THEIR PARTNERSHIP WITH CANCER RESEARCH UK, DONATING A PERCENTAGE OF OUR PROFITS EACH MONTH TO THIS WORTHY CAUSE.
-Affordable Cars Group strives to offer the ultimate car buying experience.
-Known nationwide for our quality of stock, professionalism and customer service which is second to none.
-Call or E-mail for further details or to arrange a viewing.
-Open 7 Days a week With Late Night Opening Thursday Until 8PM, so call in and see us today.
-ALL CARS SUBJECT TO OUR PEACE OF MIND PACK ADMIN FEE OF 99 WHICH INCLUDES A 6 MONTH NATIONWIDE WARRANTY AND 12 MONTHS AA BREAKDOWN COVER.
-Finance arranged, Debit + Credit cards accepted, 12 + 24 Month Warranties available, Part Exchanges Welcome, Just Off The A64 Bilbrough Top, Enter LS24 8EJ Into Your Sat Nav.
-Tel: 01937 834 484, 25,000
+Grey, AUTOBIOGRAPHY BODY STYLING PACK - FULLY COLOUR CODED - 22'' ALLOYS - PRIVACY WINDOWS - STEPS - RED CALIPERS - TV - 2 KEYS - 12 MONTHS MOT - 12 MONTHS NATIONAL WARRANTY - 12 MONTHS NATIONAL BREAKDOWN COVER -, 1 owner, Four wheel-drive, Hard Disc Navigation, Text to Speech Engine - Lane and Road Name Guidance, Climate Control - Automatic with Air Filtration, Premium ICE, Digital Audio Protocol (DAP) for Voice Recognition, Phone and Audio, Audio System - DAB Radio, Front and Rear Parking Aid, Heated Front Seats, Adaptive Cruise Control, Metallic Paint, Four Electric Windows with one Touch Drivers and Passengers Opening, Bluetooth Telephone Connectivity, Rain Sensing Windscreen Wipers, Heated Front Windscreen, Premium Leather with Perforations, Contrast Stitch, Harman Kardon System, in Dash CD Player, DVD Audio Formats Supported, Hard Disc Drive (HDD) Music Server, Dual Tuner in Level 3, iPod and Video Streaming by USB, Audio Streaming by Bluetooth, 2x USB Sockets in Console Stowage, 5in TFT Driver Information Centre, Electric Driver and Passenger Adjustment Including Squab Recline, Cushion, Cushion Height and Tilt ( 8/8 Way), Memory Function with 3 Settings for Drivers Seat, Perimetric/Volumetric Alarm (Includes Battery Back Up Sounder with Tilt Sensor), Hill Descent Control (HDC) with Gradient Release Control, Seats - Leather/Alcantara, 3x3 point rear seat belts, Adaptive Dynamics, Terrain Response, Air conditioning, Alarm, Alloy wheels, Auxiliary Power Sockets - Front, Rear 2nd Row and Rear Loadspace, CD Player, Central locking, Centre Rear Seat Belt, Child Seat ISOFIX Anchor Points, Child locks & Isofix system, Cruise control, Electric Heated/Power Folding, Electric door mirrors, Electric windows, Electronic Brake Force Distribution (EBD), Electronic Stability Program, Dynamic Stability Control (DSC), Roll Stability Control (RSC), Four Cannel All Terrain Anti-Lock Braking System (ABS) with All Round Disc Brakes, Electronic Brake Assist (EBA), Folding rear seats, Four-Wheel Electronic Traction Control (ETC), Front Centre Console - Cooler Compartment, Front Fog Lamps, Front and Rear Armrest, Front and Rear Headrests, Headlamp Power Wash, Heated Steering Wheel, Front and Rear Split Differential, Lockable, Electronic, Centre Differential, Heated seats, Height adjustable drivers seat, Immobiliser, Keyless Entry, Lumbar support, Parking aid, Leather seats, Power steering, Powered Electrical Tailgate (Open and Close), Third Brake Light, Traction control

 Having just given up racing motorcycl...